 The title of this episode is – A Needless Tragedy.

 On Aug.
 22nd, the assassination attempt failed.
 The plot, so soon after the royal wedding, threatened to badly embarrass the royal family.
-Near midnight the following day, Charles IX, the 22 yr-old French king & brother of the bride, in a fit of rage, screamed at his mother, “If you’re going to kill Coligny, why don’t you kill all the Huguenots in France, so there’ll be none left to hate me.”
+Near midnight the following day, Charles IX, the 22 yr-old French king and brother of the bride, in a fit of rage, screamed at his mother, “If you’re going to kill Coligny, why don’t you kill all the Huguenots in France, so there’ll be none left to hate me.”

 Catherine wasn’t one to put up with the pique of her petulant son and decided to follow up on his suggestion.
-She ordered the murder of all the Huguenot leaders still in Paris, including those who’d attended the wedding.
+She ordered the murder of all Huguenot leaders still in Paris, including those who’d attended the wedding.
 The massacre began on Aug 24, 1572, St. Bartholomew’s Day.
 Admiral Coligny was murdered first as he knelt in prayer.

 Many of the Huguenot nobles were lodged at the Louvre.
 They were called into the courtyard and shot one by one as they appeared.
 During the night, the homes of Paris Huguenots were each marked with white crosses.
 Before daybreak, messengers were sent throughout the city crying out, “Kill!
 Kill!
 The King commands it.”
 A murdering frenzy fell on the whole city.
 Entire Huguenot families were taken into the streets and murdered.
-The dawn of St. Bartholomew’s Day revealed thousands of martyred Huguenots.
+The dawn of St. Bartholomew’s Day revealed many thousands of martyred Huguenots.

 The massacre was not without cost to Charles IX.
 He began having horrific nightmares.
-In less than 2 years, he lay dying at the age of only 24.
+In less than two years, he lay dying at the age of only 24.
 His last days were plagued with visions of his victims.
 He cried to his nurse, “What bloodshed, what murders!
 What evil counsel have I followed?
 O my God, forgive me!. . .
 I am lost!”

 Though by no means unique, the St. Bartholomew’s Day Massacre was the worst of the century’s religious atrocities.
-Throughout Europe, it impressed on Protestants the firm conviction Catholics were bloody & treacherous.
+Throughout Europe, it impressed on Protestants the firm conviction Catholics were bloody and treacherous.
 But some of those Protestants ought to have seen how they treated other Protestants of a different flavor, as well as Catholics, with the same kind of brutality when they had the chance.

 While the Saint Bartholomew’s Day Massacre seems a violent but quickly burnt-out fit of hatred, it was in truth the culmination of a series of events.